 Story Mapping is a technique that product owners use to gather all of their user story elements while providing a bigger picture.
-This method is also useful for stakeholders who want to track the progress of their project.
-The importance of online story mapping programs lies in the fact that they are great for working with teams who can’t physically come together for whiteboard session.
-These tools will help developing story-mapping skills to create a vivid, dynamic representation of the entire process of building and improving a product, service, or campaign.
+This method is also useful for stakeholders who want to track the progress of their projects.
+The importance of online story mapping programs lies in the fact that they are great for working with teams who can’t physically come together for a whiteboard session.
+These tools will help to develop story mapping skills to create a vivid, dynamic representation of the entire process of building and improving a product, service, or campaign.

 7 Story Mapping Programs to Choose From